Smart meter deployment in the EU: which countries are leading and which are trailing?

 At triPica, we enable utility companies to deliver a fully digital customer experience to their users and regain agility.
 For many energy suppliers, the European Commission’s smart meter target provided the opportunity to consider their digital infrastructure.
 With triPica, companies can manage their whole supplier lifecycle using digital technology, while retaining complete focus on the customer.

-We provide high-volume data storage for smart meters and real-time consumption recommendations.
-Our ERP platform enables suppliers to adjust monthly payments with usage graphs, and raise bill alerts to anticipate any unexpected high consumption.
+We provide high volume data storage for smart meters and real-time consumption recommendations.
+Our Entreprise Resource Planning (ERP) platform enables suppliers to adjust monthly payments with usage graphs, and raise bill alerts to anticipate any unexpected high consumption.